proseltd/Telepathy-Community/README.md

 $ telepathy -t 51.5032973,-0.1217424 -l
 ```

 - **'--alt', '-a'**

 Flag for running Telepathy from an alternative number.
 You can use the same API key and Hash but authenticate with a different phone number.
-Allows for running multiple scans at once.
+Allows for running multiple scans at the same time.

 ```
 $ telepathy -t Durov -c -a
 ```

 - **'--export', '-e'**